asdfzxcvbn/pyzule-rw/README.md

 ## features

-you can open an issue to request a feature :D !!
+you can open an issue to request a feature :D !! also see my [recommended flags](https://github.com/asdfzxcvbn/pyzule-rw/wiki/recommended-flags)

 - generate and use shareable .cyan files to configure IPAs!
 - inject deb, dylib, framework, bundle, and appex files/folders